CodeProb/CodeProb/README.md

 ### Contributing Content
 1. Use the Writer interface (`writer.html`)
-2. Fill out the form for your content type
+2. Fill out the form for your content type (Problem, Concept, Article, or Profile)
 3. Export the HTML file
-4. Add the generated config entry to `contributor-config.json`
+4. Add the generated config entry to `contributor-config.json` (or `profiles.json` for profiles)
 5. Submit a pull request

 ## 📝 Content Types